-Pragmatics - language usage, how context influences the interpretation of utterances (the same sentence can be used to do different things in different situations).

-• Gee, it's hot in here! - stating the fact? asking somebody to open a window?
+Pragmatics studies language usage, especially how context influences the interpretation of utterances - the same sentence can be used to do different things in different situations.
+E.g., Gee, it's hot in here! can be used either to state a fact or to get someone open a window.